Wisconsin trying to find ways to spark sputtering offense

 This marks the first time Wisconsin has lost three consecutive games within the same season since dropping four straight in 2008.
 Their last three-game skid of any sort occurred when they lost their final two games in 2013 along with their 2014 opener.

-Wisconsin fell 17-7 to No. 15 Northwestern, 14-6 to No. 7 Indiana and 28-7 to No. 18 Iowa.
+Wisconsin fell 17-7 to No. 15 Northwestern (No. 14 College Football Playoff), 14-6 to No. 7 Indiana (No. 11 CFP) and 28-7 to No. 18 Iowa (No. 16 CFP).
 The last time Wisconsin failed to score in double figures in three straight games was in 1990, the debut season of current athletic director Barry Alvarez’s coaching tenure.

 That lack of production explains why Wisconsin is below .500 despite allowing the fewest yards per game of any Football Bowl Subdivision team and ranking sixth in scoring defense.